 When using the lid of the pack, we found the main zipper to be difficult to access (a potential Durability issue, mentioned above).
 But we liked that it has a second zippered compartment underneath the main one, with a key clip—always handy.

 Finally, there is a zipper on the outside front panel of the backpack.
 This is great for thin or flat items, especially maps.
 The compartment is actually as big as the whole front panel—which is hard to imagine—and hard to fully use—given the short length of the zipper.

 The Peak Light is an excellent ski mountaineering backpack.
 It will also perform well on alpine routes, though it is a bit heavier than some similar packs.
 If you want a super durable pack, this is a good option.
 This pack is not as well suited to fast-and-light alpinism—rather it is fully featured for more complex routes in varied conditions.
 It is less versatile as a result, but does very well in its niche.

-At $160, the Peak Light is a good deal.
+For the price, he Peak Light is a good deal.
 It is not the most versatile pack, but it is made of durable materials and has a lot of useful features for ski mountaineering and classical alpinism.
 This is a great pack for the price if it is a match for your preferred brand of mountaineering.

 The Peak Light 32 from Ortovox is a very well made pack, overall.
 It was not a strong competitor in this highly competitive review, but we still really liked it.
 It falls behind the competition for its slightly heavier weight, though scores above average in the rest of our metrics.
 It is best suited to ski mountaineering and classical alpinism that involves steep snow and rock, and better for colder conditions and seasons.